Room, Leeds – Restaurant Review

 Those kitschy mains stood the 21st century test of time.
 A rare pork stroganoff was juicy and generous, leaning on some deep shiitake mushrooms (I was in on the joke by now).
 My companion’s steak frite was cooked to perfection, let down only by some portly chips.
 Surely the dish demands some crisp and lean French fries?
 And the side dish of onion rings was seaside fresh and nicely crunchy.

-“This is not a concept designed to paper over culinary shortfalls”
+“Not a concept designed to paper over culinary shortfalls”

 The mixed tasting desserts succeed as eye candy but, combined, were swamped by an overwhelming sweetness.
 But when you’ve got Black Forest Gateau, Lemon and Lime Crème Brulee, Honeycomb Ice Cream, Marshmallow and Bailey’s Cheesecake to plough through, what do you expect?
 Weight loss?